dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 #### 4.2.2 The LocalDate Class of the Java Library

 In the preceding examples, we used the Date class that is a part of the standard Java library.
-An instance of the Date class has a state—namely, a particular point in time.
+An instance of the Date class has a state — namely, a particular point in time.

 Although you don't need to know this when you use the Date class, the time is represented by the number of milliseconds (positive or negative) from a fixed point, the so-called epoch, which is 00:00:00 UTC, January 1, 1970.
 UTC is the Coordinated Universal Time, the scientific time standard which is, for practical purposes, the same as the more familiar GMT, or Greenwich Mean Time.